openstack/ironic/doc/source/install/standalone.rst

 * :ref:`direct-deploy` requires the instance image be accessible through a HTTP(s) URL.

-* Some :doc:`boot interfaces </admin/interfaces/boot>` (for example,
-  ``ilo-virtual-media``) require the Object Storage service, as these drivers need to store floppy image that is used to pass parameters to deployment iso.
-For this method also only HTTP(S) URLs are acceptable, as HP iLO servers cannot attach other types of URLs as virtual media.

 Steps to start a deployment are pretty similar to those when using Compute:

 #.
 To use the `openstack baremetal CLI